beml201/simulated-emr-analysis-docs/docs/source/index.rst

 .. note::

-   This project is for the Health Data Science MSc course and is still under development.
+   This package has been made for a course project and is still under development.

 Contents